elsayedm99/claims-ai/README.md

 ## 📝 License

+## 📝 License

-Built as a prototype demonstration for Scale AI.
+This project is a product prototype for demonstration purposes.